HPV and Related Cancers Outreach Program

 Education and Vaccination

-The outreach program is designed to address common barriers to vaccination including medically accurate and culturally appropriate information and access to health resources.
+The HPV-Related Cancer Outreach Program is designed to address common barriers to HPV vaccination and cancer screening.
+We provide evidence-based, culturally tailored HPV education to young adults, parents and guardians, community health and education professionals, and medical and dental professionals.
 Our curriculum has been proven to increase medically accurate knowledge of HPV and related cancers, intention to be fully vaccinated, and comfort level discussing the topic with others.
-The curriculum is delivered as a workshop and is tailored to be culturally appropriate for the audience, including: young adults, parents and guardians, community health and education professionals, and medical and dental professionals.